lunadigital/btoa/README.md

 ## Requirements & Platforms ##
 * Available on Windows, macOS, and Linux
-* Compatible with Blender 2.83 LTS or above
+* Compatible with Blender 2.93 LTS or above (we support Blender 3!)
-* Requires Arnold SDK 6.0.4.0 or above
+* Requires Arnold SDK 7.1.2.0 or above

-BtoA is not compatible with Arnold 7 or Blender 3.x but we are working on it!

 ## Example renders ##
 For artist features, tips and tricks, and more, [follow BtoA on Instagram](https://www.instagram.com/arnoldforblender/)!